Inbound Marketing Plan vs. Outbound

 Another example: In the below list, you’ll notice a few differences in how each network utilizes character count and hashtags.
 Please note, those aren’t the only differences between the two social networks!
 (Here’s a link to more info on the different social networks and how to choose one.)

 - Twitter feeds differ from IG, but one similarity is that both networks use hashtags.

 - However, you don’t want to add 30 hashtags to tweet like you could on IG (hashtag limit of 30).

 - Tweets need to be short and to the point since there’s a character limit!

 - You also want to avoid using more than 1-2 hashtags in your tweets because studies show that using 3 or more hashtags in tweets can lower engagement.

 The differences might not seem like a big deal initially, but if you tried to use one platform like the other, you could decrease engagement!

 Ultimately, when you’re working on a new content campaign, make sure to decide which social network to use.
-Once you know, you can then plan your inbound marketing plan to fits the context of the social network!
+Once you know, you can then plan your inbound marketing plan to fit the social network’s context!